 Secondly, note Tertullian points out not only the error of Marcion's argument, but the lack of logic within the argument itself.
 Marcion's religion was fully intent on a separation between Jew and Gentile by alienating the Covenant People and removing all vestiges of the dependence ALL believers in Yeshua/Jesus have upon the foundational teachings of the “Old Testament”.
 Without them there is no Covenant with Israel/Jews and according to Romans 11:11 without a Covenant People who stumbled in their understanding of God's Plan, there would be no salvation for the Gentile.
 Also that once the fullness of the Gentiles has come in, the jealousy of the Israeli/Jew will likewise draw them in as well.
 It is by the struggles of most Israelis/Jews to accept Yeshua/Jesus we can be grafted in and this is how the whole world is now blessed by Israel!!
 Just as God promised at Mt.
 Horeb, but the people once again had rejected His Plan for their own plan and broke Covenant once again.
 It was this act which started the Universe itself on a track toward the Messiah coming “in the Flesh” as 100% God and simultaneously 100% man in order to pay the penalty for a people who mostly rejected Him, thus giving Gentiles a way in.
 SO many moving parts, so many millennia, so much which had to be exactly right to accomplish this... can the Good God of Grace which Marcion preached have possibly even hoped to accomplish this without Justice to balance His Grace?
 Can the God of the modern hyper-grace movement, which is an echo from heresy annulled centuries ago, be any more successful at this level of intricate and dynamic salvation?
 I believe Tertullian would say NO!

-In the next chapter, we will uncover the specter of Marcion lurking in the theology and doctrine of some of the most influential preachers, teachers, and Biblical Training Institutions in American and the world.
-I intend to use video segments and screenshots which will clearly identify those who are helping to perpetuate the evil heresies of the "Church's Most Successful Deceiver".
+In the next chapter, we will uncover the specter of Marcion lurking in the theology and doctrine of some of the most influential preachers, teachers, and Biblical Training Institutions in America and the world.
+I intend to use quotes within graphics that will positively identify the speakers who are helping to perpetuate the evil heresies of the "Church's Most Successful Deceiver".